 Welcome to the web pages of the Murrie research group

-Our research interests are in the synthesis & characterisation of molecular materials and nanomaterials that display novel magnetic, optical or switching properties.
-These can be broadly split into three areas:
+Our research interests are in the synthesis & characterisation of molecular materials that display novel magnetic, optical or switching properties.
+Our expertise is in the area of single-molecule magnets.

 We would like to thank the following for funding:

 EPSRC; The Science and Technology Facilities Council; The University of Glasgow; The Nuffield Foundation; The Carnegie Trust for the Universities of Scotland and SYNERGY.

 ** We generate a new air-stable pseudo-D5h Dy(III) Single-Molecule Magnet (Ueff = 1108 K, TB = 14 K) by combining a weak equatorial ligand field from a macrocyclic LN5 ligand with a strong axial ligand field.
 Based on our synthetic blueprint, we use ab initio calculations to show the vast scope for macrocyclic engineering of magnetic anisotropy.

 ** The first trigonal bipyramidal Fe(II) complex to display slow relaxation of magnetisation has been isolated, with this behaviour found to arise through a combination of a large magnetic anisotropy (D = −27.5 cm−1) and a pseudo-D3h symmetry at the Fe(II) centre, as investigated through ab initio and magnetic studies.

 ** A new air-stable sulfur-ligated Dy(III) single-ion magnet has been successfully isolated with Ueff = 638 K and hysteresis loops open up to 7 K. In silico studies show that the S co-ligands significantly boost the axiality and that Te- and Se-donors have the potential to further enhance the magnetic properties.